South Indian Bank

-South Indian Bank Limited (SIB) is a major private sector bank headquartered at Thrissur in Kerala, India.
-South Indian Bank has 933 branches, 4 service branches, 1 extension counters and 18 Regional Offices spread across India.
-The bank has also set up more than 1,200 ATMs and 120 Cash Deposit Machines.
+The South Indian Bank Limited (SIB) is a major private-sector bank headquartered at Thrissur in Kerala, India.
+As of 31 December 2024, the bank had a network of 955 banking outlets (954 branches and 1 service branch) and 1290 ATMs/CRMs (1159 ATMs and 131 CRMs) spanning 26 states and 4 union territories).

 History of SIB

 South Indian Bank was registered in 1929 under the Companies Act.
 It commenced business on 29 January 1929 at Round South, Thrissur.

-It was included in the second schedule of the Reserve Bank of India and became a scheduled Bank on 7 August 1946.
-SIB was the first scheduled Bank in the private sector in Kerala to get the license under Section 22 of the Banking Regulation Act, 1949 from the RBI on 17 June 1957.
+It was included in the second schedule of the Reserve Bank of India and became a scheduled bank on 7 August 1946.
+SIB was the first scheduled bank in the private sector in Kerala to get the license under Section 22 of the Banking Regulation Act, 1949 from the RBI on 17 June 1957.

-The Bank has won the 'UiPath Automation Excellence Awards 2021' for Best Automation under crisis for business continuity.
+The bank has won the 'UiPath Automation Excellence Awards 2021' for Best Automation under crisis for business continuity.